top of page

 who taught their children to read music when they were each eight years old,

-while she wrapped left-over pot roast and hummed a different song,
+while she wrapped left-over pot roast and hummed a different song;

-a song without words
+a song without words for the Soprano Listener.

 On school day afternoons she hung the laundry out to dry and

-watched the water-heavy clothing plummet to the alley
+watched water-heavy clothing plummet to the alley

 with a slap.